-Drawing on CPS gross flow data, adjusted for margin error and time aggregation error, we demonstrate that cyclical changes in the separation rate tend to lead those of unemployment, while the job finding rate and unemployment move contemporaneously.
-Moreover, the two rates account for roughly similar proportions of overall unemployment variability.
-These conclusions are robust to the detrending method, and the basic pattern holds when GDP is used in place of unemployment as an indicator of the business cycle.
-The conclusions also hold for Shimer's (2005a) gross flow-based data.
+Drawing on CPS gross flow data, adjusted for margin error and time aggregation error, we demonstrate that cyclical changes in the separation rate are negatively correlated with changes in labor productivity and tend to move contemporaneously with them, while the job finding rate is positively correlated with and tends to lag productivity by two to three quarters.
+Moreover, the separation rate accounts for between 40 and 50 percent of unemployment variability when dynamic interactions are not considered.
+These conclusions are robust to the detrending method, and the basic pattern holds when unemployment is used in place of productivity as an indicator of the business cycle.
+The conclusions also hold for Shimer (2005a) gross flow-based data.
 While his duration-based data yield a somewhat smaller contribution of the separation rate when the HP filter is adopted as a detrending method (28 percent), this data set suffers from problems in identifying flows between unemployment and employment.
 The gross flow-based data, in contrast, provide direct measures of these flows.
+Finally, accounting for dynamic interactions between the separation and job finding rates substantially increases the importance of the separation rate in explaining unemployment variability.